DarthChurros/MKS22X-FinalProject/README.md

 **Tejas:** Wrote a function to display v-i relationships.

-###### 5/22/19
+###### Wednesday 5/22
 **Jude:** We have a basic element class.
 This class has all the methods specified in the UML diagram and will be used to help us base the rest of our components as child classes.

 **Tejas:** Wrote a function to display v-i relationships.
-Later we hope to get cross-component absolute voltage calculations functional, and Tejas will start work on a "component" that would act like a resistor, to test the class structure
+Later we hope to get cross-component absolute voltage calculations functional, and I will start work on a "component" that would act like a resistor, to test the class structure.

 ###### Thursday 5/23: